natir/variantplaner/docs/usages.md

 ### By samples

-This structurations data is already down in vcf2parquet setp check content of `genotypes/samples`:
+This structurations data is already down in vcf2parquet step check content of `genotypes/samples`:
 ```bash
 ➜ ls genotypes/samples
 HG001.parquet  HG002.parquet  HG003.parquet  HG004.parquet  HG006.parquet  HG007.parquet
 ```

 ### By variants

+Here we'll organize the genotypes information by variants to make it easier to find samples where a variant is present or not.

 ```bash
 mkdir -p genotypes/variants/